Fire and rescue services

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australia has a High Commission in Abuja.
-However, it's currently only providing limited consular and passport services.
-Check before you visit.
+However, it may be limited in terms of the consular and passport services it can provide.

-Australia has a consulate in Lagos.
+Australia has an Honorary Consulate in Lagos.
 It provides limited consular assistance and doesn’t issue Australian passports.
+You should first contact the High Commission in Abuja for consular enquiries.

 Phone: +234 (0) 9460 6960